flimflam-austin/hugo-cms-test/site/content/quick_reads/20180918-18-09-18-kavanaugh-haunted-by-allegation-from-high-school/index.md

       top of them, causing them all to fall, and she freed herself.
     _key: card-4-976498e6-7792-4481-904c-fa2ec227faf4
   - order: 4
-    body: "> ‘I have never done anything like what the accuser describes a\x14 to her or to anyone.
-Because this never happened, I had no idea who was making this accusation until she identified herself…’  \n  \n  \n  \nJudge Brett Kavanaugh"
+    body: "> \"I have never done anything like what the accuser describes a\x14 to her or to anyone.
+Because this never happened, I had no idea who was making this accusation until she identified herself…\"  \n  \n  \n  \nJudge Brett Kavanaugh"
     _key: card-5-4e1dbd8b-7fe3-4f3b-a94a-0b27d1c37592
   - order: 5
     body: >-
-      > ‘It’s just absolutely nuts.
+      > "It’s just absolutely nuts.
 I never saw Brett act that way.”